Chronicon (Jerome)

-The Chronicon (Chronicle) or Temporum liber (Book of Times) was a universal chronicle written by Jerome.
-It was one of his earliest attempts at history.
-It was composed c.
-380 in Constantinople; this is a translation into Latin of the chronological tables which compose the second part of the Chronicon of Eusebius, with a supplement covering the period from 325 to 379.
+The Chronicon (Chronicle) or Temporum liber (Book of Times) was a universal chronicle by Jerome written in Constantinople around the year 380.
+One of the earliest attempts of universal history; this is a Latin translation and expansion of the Greek chronological tables in the second part of the Chronicon of Eusebius, written about 50 years earlier.
 Despite numerous errors taken from Eusebius, and some of his own, Jerome produced a valuable work of universal history, if only for the example which it gave to such later chroniclers as Prosper of Aquitaine, Cassiodorus, and Victor of Tunnuna to continue his annals.
-In conformity with the Chronicon of Eusebius (early 4th century), Jerome dated Creation to 5201 BC.
+In conformity with the Eusebius, Jerome dated Creation to 5200 BC.